perwin/s4g_barsizes/README.md

-notebooks which can be used to reproduce figures and analyses from the paper ["What Determines the Sizes of Bars in Spiral Galaxies?"](https://www.mpe.mpg.de/~erwin/temp/s4g_barsizes.pdf) (Erwin 2019, *Monthly Notices of the Royal Astronomical Society*, submitted).
+notebooks which can be used to reproduce figures and analyses from the paper ["What Determines the Sizes of Bars in Spiral Galaxies?"](https://www.mpe.mpg.de/~erwin/temp/s4g_barsizes.pdf) (Erwin 2019, *Monthly Notices of the Royal Astronomical Society*, in press).
 <!-- [arXiv:19xx.xxx](https://arxiv.org/abs/19xx.xxx)). -->

 ![Bar sizes](./barsizes_display.png)